 - You can freeze the entire cake.
 If you do, don't add any icing.
 Wrap the Mulled Wine Cake first with a layer of plastic wrap.
 Then wrap the cake again with aluminum foil.
 The cake will last for up to three months in the freezer.
 Don't forget to date the cake when you freeze it.

-- You can also freeze individual slices of cake using the same double wrap procedure.
-If you do that I suggest to ice the cake after defrosting it.
+- You can also freeze individual slices of cake using the same double-wrap procedure.
+If you do that, I suggest icing the cake after defrosting it.

-- When it's time to defrost the Mulled Wine Cake, allow it to saw in the fridge.
-Once thawed remove it from the fridge and allow it to rise to room temperature.
+- When it's time to defrost the Mulled Wine Cake, allow it in the fridge.
+Once thawed, remove it from the fridge and allow it to rise to room temperature.

-- Make a quick frosting and drizzle it on over the cake.
+- Make a quick frosting and drizzle it over the cake.

 If You Like This Recipe, Try These German Dessert Recipes